Chapman, Cubs stop Indians, cut World Series deficit to 3-2

 WEB GEM

-Heyward climbed the brick wall in the right-field corner in the third, then reached back to catch Bauer's wind-blown foul fly.
+Heyward grabbed onto the brick wall in the right-field corner in the third, then reached back to catch Bauer's wind-blown foul fly.

 MOVING ON